symat/atmega-z80/README.md

 # atmega-z80
+(I'm open for suggestions for a better project name)

 ## Status
 **Use anything in this repo with caution!**

 Nothing works yet, we just started to plan the whole thing.
-The only thing we are sure is that things will change, as we move forward...
-And we will move forward very slooowly, as this is only a hobby project and everyone is quite busy with other things.
+The only thing we are sure is that things will change, as we move forward.
+Plus the fact that we will move forward very slooowly, as this is only a hobby project and everyone is quite busy with other things.

 ## Goals
 We are building here yet another 8bit hobby computer.
 Because it is fun.
 And this is what an engineer does, when *"MIDWAY upon the journey of our life we found ourself within a forest dark"*. ;)